Read Story Transcript

 It's a painting of a fairly nondescript house.

-But House, Toronto is the work of Group of Seven artist Lawren Harris, which makes both the painting, and the mystery Toronto property it depicts, significantly more interesting.
+is the work of Group of Seven artist Lawren Harris, which makes both the painting, and the mystery Toronto property it depicts, significantly more interesting.
+Ellen Scheinberg is a historian and heritage consultant who was tasked with finding a Toronto house portrayed in a Lawren Harris painting.
+(Ellen Scheinberg/Heritage Professionals/Twitter)

 "It's a lovely detached two-storey home," Ellen Scheinberg tells As It Happens host Carol Off.